awsdocs/aws-cdk-guide/v2/constructs.md

 L1 constructs are generated from the [AWS CloudFormation resource specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html)\.
 New resources or properties may take up to a week to become available in the AWS Construct Library\.

 **Level 2 \(L2\) constructs**  <a name="constructs_lib_levels_two"></a>
-L2 constructs also map directly to single AWS CloudFormation resources\.
+L2 constructs, also known as *curated* constructs, map directly to single AWS CloudFormation resources, similar to L1 constructs\.
 Compared to L1 constructs, L2 constructs provide a higher\-level abstraction through an intuitive intent\-based API\.
-L2 constructs include sensible default property configurations and generate a lot of the boilerplate code and glue logic for you\.
+L2 constructs include sensible default property configurations, best practice security policies, and generate a lot of the boilerplate code and glue logic for you\.
 L2 constructs also provide helper methods for most resources that make it simpler and quicker to define properties, permissions, event\-based interactions between resources, and more\.
 The `[s3\.Bucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html)` class is an example of an L2 construct for an Amazon Simple Storage Service \(Amazon S3\) bucket resource\.
+The AWS Construct Library contains L2 constructs that are designated stable and ready for production use\.
+For L2 constructs under development, they are designated as experimental and offered in a separate module\.

 **Level 3 \(L3\) constructs**  <a name="constructs_lib_levels_three"></a>
 L3 constructs, also known as *patterns*, are the highest\-level of abstraction\.
 Each L3 construct can contain multiple resources that are configured to work together to accomplish a specific task or service within your application\.
+L3 constructs are used to create entire AWS architectures for particular use cases in your application\.
 L3 constructs offer opinionated default property configurations\.
 With L3 constructs, you can create and configure multiple resources quickly, with the fewest amount of input and code\.
 The `[ecsPatterns\.ApplicationLoadBalancedFargateService](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns.ApplicationLoadBalancedFargateService.html)` class is an example of an L3 construct that represents an AWS Fargate service running on an Amazon Elastic Container Service \(Amazon ECS\) cluster and fronted by an application load balancer\.
+Similar to L2 constructs, L3 constructs that are ready for production use are included in the AWS Construct Library\.
+Those under development are offered in separate modules\.

 ## Defining constructs<a name="constructs_define"></a>